memgraph/docs/docs/database-functionalities/query-modules/implement-query-modules.md

 Writeable procedures can be implemented in a very similar way as read-only procedures.
-The only difference is writeable procedures receive mutable objects, therefore they can create or delete vertices or edges, modify the properties of vertices and edges and they can add or remove labels of vertices.
+The only difference is writeable procedures receive mutable objects, therefore they can create and delete vertices or edges, modify the properties of vertices and edges and they can add or remove labels of vertices.

 We can implement a very simple writeable query module similarly to read-only